marios/yum_update_non_heat/README.md

 # yum_update_non_heat

-There are two files here: one is the script which will be executed on the node itself, and the other is the 'main' script which attempts to introduce some kind of update workflow.
+There are two files here: one is the script which will be executed on the node itself, called `tripleo_upgrade_yum_update_non_heat.sh` and the other is the 'main' script the operator runs called `tripleo_upgrade_non_heat_main.sh`.
 The main script takes one string parameter to determine the node(s) the script will be delivered to and then executed on.

 The param is used to grep the output of nova list and a list of nodes can be specified like: